deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 Some things, a man just had to do himself.
 Like, say, inspecting a device that was to strategic relations with every other nation on the planet what a big phlegmy loogie was to even the most delicious burger.

 Daar would *love* that analogy, too.
-Sartori would have to share it him when they met up later on.
+Sartori would have to share it with him when they met up later on.
 After all, there was something obscene about doing something this monumental and then being coy about it.
 This was an event that demanded a full screaming eagle *‘America fuck yeah’* suck-my-nuts attitude, and to *Hell* with what Beijing and the Kremlin thought about it, never mind the others.

 He was slamming the doors on *all* wormhole traffic within the orbit of Earth’s moon.
 From now on, if it wasn’t authorized by the USA then it wasn’t allowed to happen.
 Full stop, no negotiation, no way around it.
 A Farthrow generator was an absolute solution that created a lot of small problems in solving the big one.